How to Cover Acne with Makeup: Our 10 Best Foundation Tips

 Lightweight Foundation and Spot Conceal

-For a natural look that still covers imperfections, apply a lightweight foundation or tinted moisturizer evenly over your entire face.
+For a natural look that still covers imperfections, apply a lightweight foundation, tinted moisturizer, or tinted sunscreen evenly over your entire face.
 This creates a breathable base that won’t feel heavy on your skin.
 Then, use a full-coverage foundation or concealer only on breakouts, hyperpigmentation, or acne scars and blend well.

 Try Different Application Techniques